 However insignificant you think your concern might be, pass it on to your DSL.
-It may only be a small bit of information, but it helps to form a bigger picture.
+It may only be a small piece of information, but it helps to form a bigger picture.

-If the DSL is not available, then speak to the DDSL.
+If the DSL is not available, then speak to the DDSL or Stuart Renshaw.

 Early information sharing is vital for effective identification, assessment and support.